Decarbonising DHC: Planning investments to decarbonise district heating and cooling networks

 Disconnections and additions in DHC systems: Analysis of the phenomenon, its drivers and regulatory context, and how to address these dynamics within an investment case.

-The session will feature practical insights and lessons learned from DHC operators and consultants, providing participants with hands-on experience from the field.
+The session featured practical insights and lessons learned from DHC operators and consultants, providing participants with hands-on experience from the field.